eeshugerman/f5vpn-login/README.md

 document.cookie.match(/MRHSession=(.*?); /)[1]
 ```

+Or, if you have Greasemonkey or Violentmonkey installed, [click here](session-id-grabber.user.js) to install a script to automatically copy the session ID to your clipboard on login.

 If your organization does not use 2FA and you are able to log in with just your username and password:

 ```bash